danielbachhuber/update-verify/README.md

 Update Verify can be installed as a WP-CLI package or as a WordPress plugin.

+Installing as a WP-CLI package means Update Verify can be used globally on a server and will only execute during CLI-based updates:

+    wp package install danielbachhuber/update-verify

-To install as a WordPress plugin, which means Update Verify will be executed during web-based updates:
+Installing as a plugin to means Update Verify can also be executed during web-based updates:

     wp plugin install --activate https://github.com/danielbachhuber/update-verify

-To install as a WP-CLI package, which means Update Verify can be used globally on a server and will only execute during CLI-based updates:

-    wp package install danielbachhuber/update-verify
+Both installation methods expose the `wp core safe-update` WP-CLI command.

 ## Changelog ##